Unleash the 10X Factor to Close the Sales Gap

-Assuming your salespeople are selling virtually, nothing is stopping you from joining them on a sales call or multiple sales calls.
+Assuming your salespeople are selling virtually, nothing stops you from joining them on a sales call or multiple sales calls.
 This is an excellent opportunity to see your customers, help your salespeople and observe how they are selling.

-By following a Focused Sales Coaching methodology, you can then key in on the one area that the sales rep is committed to improving and effectively coach them.
+By following a Focused Sales Coaching methodology, you can focus on the one area that the sales rep is committed to improving and effectively coaching them.

 Sales coaching is a pivotal factor in closing the sales gap.
-Coaching improves sales performance by upwards of 20%; it also improves sales rep engagement.
+Coaching improves sales performance by upwards of 20%, improving sales rep engagement.

 Management cadence is a fancy word for regularly scheduled review meetings.
 This includes weekly, monthly and quarterly review meetings.